What you'll study

 Course fees

-This fee includes:
+The course fee includes:

-• 2-week residency in London or New York City
+• One-week residency in New York City

 • Graduation robe hire

-• 2 Graduation guests transcripts/degree
+• 2 graduation guests’ transcripts/degree

 Institution code: